What to Do If You or a Loved One Is Detained by Atlanta ICE

 Due to the components under which these courts fall, if you somehow find yourself in one of them, you are either in the middle of a deportation process or seeking asylum.
 These court appearances usually have long-term outcomes; hence, you need a capable legal team who can passionately fight for your rights and give you the information you need to move forward.

 At Tadeo & Silva, we are the ones to advocate for you.
-When you meet with our attorneys, we’ll listen attentively to your story, thoroughly guide you through your rights, provide the information you need to explore your options.
+When you meet with our attorneys, we’ll listen attentively to your story, thoroughly guide you through your rights, and provide the information you need to explore your options.
 From there, we’ll formulate a detailed defense strategy and begin taking immediate action to defend you.

 ICE Atlanta Field Office Inmate Search